HeavyMedl/HowToJavaScript/README.md

 	var getPartial = function() {
 		DOMUtils.getPartial(this.id);
 		DOMUtils.makeActive(this);
 		// History is defined Globally.
+It'll replace
-It'll replace the URL with the page title. history.replaceState( {} , '', '/'+this.id );
+		// the URL with the partial title. history.replaceState( {} , '', '/'+this.id );
 	}
 	for (var i = 0; i < tabs.length; i++){